tslight/cpick/README.md

   - *..y*  : Match from beginning of list until item at index *y*.
   - *x-*   : Match number from item at index *x* until the end of the list.
   - *-y*   : Match from beginning of list until item at index *y*.
-- Searching for literal strings.
+- Searching for complete strings (ie. not substrings).

 These can also be combined.
 You can enter multiple patterns, ranges and strings at one `Find:` or `Pick:` prompt.